MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 You can manage updates with the same tool that you deploy Office, but it's not required.
 You can also choose whether to have the updates install directly from the cloud or from a local source on your network.

-> [!IMPORTANT]
-> If you manage updates from the cloud (using the Office CDN), your network usage is more efficient: Binary delta compression reduces the size of the updates and Background Intelligent Transfer Service (BITS) transfers updates to a user’s device only when bandwidth isn't being used by other critical applications.
+If you manage updates from the cloud (using the Office CDN), your network usage is more efficient: Binary delta compression reduces the size of the updates and Background Intelligent Transfer Service (BITS) transfers updates to a user’s device only when bandwidth isn't being used by other critical applications.
 The Office CDN also automatically deploys an update over a number of days to prevent your devices from trying to update at the same time.
 These features are not available when managing updates from a local source.

 Choose how to manage updates: